MRCIEU/CheckSumStats/README.md

     log odds ratios or identify potential summary data errors.
 This step can use any of the SNP sets.

-## Example.
+## Step 1.
 Extract and format the target data

 The first step is to make a list of SNP rsids.
 Let’s assume our outcome trait of interest is glioma.
 Let’s identify the top GWAS hits for glioma